 For instance, a 30ml bottle of tincture that contains 250 milligrams of CBD will give you a much stronger dose per drop than a 2-ounce body oil with the same amount.

 It’s complicated, so I am going to try and put it as simply as possible:

 - The 2018 Farm Bill removed hemp-derived cannabinoids from the Controlled Substances Act.
 So, hemp-derived CBD is legal in all 50 states.
-That is why you are more likely to find hemp-derived CBD in skincare and wellness products.

 - However, off-the-shelf marijuana-derived CBD is still illegal (as it contains much higher amounts of THC), except in the states where marijuana is legal both medically and recreationally.
 These are (at the time of publishing): Alaska, California, Colorado, District of Colombia, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont and Washington.